 The coop features a large run area that is covered with wire mesh to protect the chickens from predators.
 The run area is attached to the coop itself, which is divided into two sections: a sleeping area and a laying area.

-The sleeping area includes roosting bars for the chickens to rest on at night, while the laying area includes nesting boxes where the chickens can lay their eggs and for you to collect eggs.
+The sleeping area includes roosting bars for the chickens to rest on at night, while the laying area includes a nesting box location where the chickens can lay their eggs and for you to collect eggs.

 The plans also include a materials list and cutting diagrams to help you purchase and cut all the necessary materials to build the coop.
 Whether you are a seasoned builder or a beginner, these plans can help you create a comfortable and secure home for your feathered friends.